 Ismail Ali, Acting Director of Policy and Advocacy with Multidisciplinary Association For Psychedelic Studies MAPS, and David Bronner, prominent psychedelics booster and CEO of soap manufacturer Dr. Bronner’s were the other panellists at the forum.

 Sen. Wiener has worked hard to build a strong coalition and support for SB 519, bringing a board of activists, non-profits, and health officials to the same table.
-While co-sponsored by veteran service organizations — the Heroic Hearts Project and Veterans Exploring Treatment Solution — the long list of supporters include MAPS, Chacruna Institute, Dr. Bronner’s, Veterans of War, San Francisco Psychedelic Society, McAllister Garfield, P.C., Pacific Neuroscience Institute, City of Oakland Councilmembers Noel Gallo and Sheng Thao, Pacific Neuroscience Institute, Students for Sensible Drug Policy’s UC Berkeley Chapter, DC Marijuana Justice, Health in Justice Action Lab, Sacred Garden Community Church, San Francisco Public Defender, Law Enforcement Action Partnership, The Huichol Center for Cultural Survival and Traditional Art, San Francisco Bay Area Hispanic Chamber of Commerce, California Attorneys for Criminal Justice, and Unlimited Sciences.
+While co-sponsored by service organizations for military veterans — the Heroic Hearts Project and Veterans Exploring Treatment Solution — the long list of supporters include psychedelic-assisted therapy pioneers MAPS, the Chacruna Institute, Dr. Bronner’s, Veterans of War, San Francisco Psychedelic Society, McAllister Garfield, P.C., Pacific Neuroscience Institute, City of Oakland Councilmembers Noel Gallo and Sheng Thao, Pacific Neuroscience Institute, Students for Sensible Drug Policy’s UC Berkeley Chapter, DC Marijuana Justice, Health in Justice Action Lab, Sacred Garden Community Church, San Francisco Public Defender, Law Enforcement Action Partnership, The Huichol Center for Cultural Survival and Traditional Art, San Francisco Bay Area Hispanic Chamber of Commerce, California Attorneys for Criminal Justice, and Unlimited Sciences.

 “I think that we still have a very strong piece of legislation — and we are committed to passing it in 2022.
 I look forward to working with this amazing community,” Sen. Wiener says in the video.

 The bill has undergone a few major amendments during the legislative process.
 Ketamine was dropped from the bill in June during the Assembly Public Safety Committee hearing, citing its use as a ‘date-rape drug’, which was the first big amendment.
-In the following hearing at the California Assembly Health Committee in July, Sen. Wiener accepted the amendment to impose limits on possession of psychedelics.
+In the following hearing at the California Assembly Health Committee in July, Sen. Wiener accepted the amendment to impose limits on personal possession of psychedelics.
 Another important amendment was to drop the clause suggesting expungement of the criminal history database.

 Sen. Wiener tells Truffle Report that there could be a bill on expungement of criminal records related to drug possession after the psychedelics decriminalization bill passes.
 “After the decriminalization bill passes, then that would be a bill to happen afterwards,” he says.